scottjs/db-sync/README.md

 # DB Sync

-DB Sync provides helper scripts to quickly update a local MySQL development database with a remote staging or production database.
+DB Sync provides scripts to quickly update a local MySQL development database with a remote staging or production database.
 It assumes that your remote database is externally accessable via an IP whitelist or similar.

 It also comes with a prepare database option that allows you to quickly run safe search/replace on your local database in preparation for deploying to a remote server.